Chart Color Schemes

 Edensor Park has seen below average employment performance when compared to national benchmarks

-As of June 2025, the unemployment rate is 5.0%, which is 0.9% higher than Greater Sydney's rate of 4.2%.
-Workforce participation in Edensor Park lags behind Greater Sydney at 45.7% compared to 60.0%.
-Leading employment industries among residents are health care & social assistance, retail trade, and construction.
+The area has 4,640 residents in work, but its unemployment rate is 0.9% higher than Greater Sydney's rate of 4.2%.
+Workforce participation lags significantly at 45.7%, compared to Greater Sydney's 60.0%.
+Leading employment industries among Edensor Park residents are health care & social assistance, retail trade, and construction.
 The area has a notable concentration in manufacturing, with employment levels at 1.8 times the regional average.

 Frequently Asked Questions - Employment